 Summer Residential Courses

 Experienced teachers, university lecturers and guest presenters deliver talks and supervised lab work covering the basics of key stage 3 and 4.
 The delegates have an opportunity to meet recently qualified teachers during the evening sessions.
-The last day is given up to project work culminating in small teams presenting to the whole group.

 The 2018 Physics Subject Booster Course